Rothermal/kappa_solo_project/readme.md

-to be filled in after i recieve approval for my SOW
+to be filled in after i receive approval for my SOW